transcelerate/ddf-home/sdr_ri_codebase_access.md

 - [Contribution License Agreement](CONTRIBUTING.md)
 - Community meetings

+**NOTE**

+It is highly recommended that all users that will be engaging with DDF read through all the DDF Community content.

 ## DDF GitHub Repositories

 The SDR Reference Implementation codebase is separated into different repositories for ease of use.